 Ashley McCaul, CEO, ThinkForward

-Leaders must be ready for the anti-racism journey, albeit challenging, as being anti-racist benefits everyone.
+Leaders must be ready for the anti-racism journey, albeit challenging, because being anti-racist benefits everyone.
+As Yvonne summarised: "there’s no change without friction."

 Struggles and successes

-There was unanimous agreement from both the panel and the audience that despite the toll these challenges can take, success is always possible.
-For instance, when funders have withheld grants intended to support black and racialised minoritised communities, leaders have used this as an opportunity to adopt a more resilient mindset, determined to move forward on their own terms and find partners who were truly invested in working with them.
+There was unanimous agreement from both the panel and the audience that, despite the toll these challenges can take, success is always possible.
+For instance, when funders have withheld grants intended to support Black and racially minoritised communities, leaders have used this as an opportunity to adopt a more resilient mindset, determined to move forward on their own terms and find partners who were truly invested in working with them.
 This is real resilience in action and shows no work is too difficult to challenge when there is a team of open and like-minded individuals, striving for a fairer, better society.

-It was eye-opening to hear that all the speakers, especially Yvonne, emphasised the need to “find your tribe, your support.
+All speakers, especially Yvonne, emphasised the need to “find your tribe, your support.
 Find people who you can trust and talk to. ...
 And look after yourself on this journey.”
+Finding a trusted support system can be the crucial step needed to enact structural change within an organisation.
 The journey to anti-racism is difficult but crucial and worthwhile.